top of page

 Thursdays at 12:00 noon in Old Brick

-Beginning March 2nd and continuing for the remaining Thursdays during Lent, Christ Church offers a midday Healing Eucharist in Old Brick.
+Beginning March 6th and taking place each Thursday during Lent, Christ Church offers a midday Healing Eucharist in Old Brick.
 This service includes readings, prayers, a litany for healing, and the Holy Eucharist.
-Parishioners and non-parishioners are all welcome to join in a prayerful time in the presence of God, and to share in the wonderful mystery of God’s love whilst we seek healing for ourselves and our loved ones.
+Parishioners and community members are all welcome to join in a prayerful time in the presence of God, and to share in the wonderful mystery of God’s love whilst we seek healing for ourselves and our loved ones.
 Please come in to reflect, pray, and participate in a service held in our beautiful, historic chapel.

 Every Sunday during Lent at 6:00 p.m. in the New Brick Sanctuary

-Jazz Vespers is a unique service, a liturgy of Evening Prayer that combines scripture readings, prayer, silent meditation, and rich, live music provided by The Leister Quartet.
-Christ Church is offering this special service during this Lenten season with the hope of offering different opportunities for prayer, music, and reflection.
-There will be light refreshments after each worship, and all ages are welcome.
-Please join us Sundays at 6:00 p.m. for an evening of music, reflection, and prayer.
+Vespers is a liturgy of Evening Prayer that combines scripture readings, prayer, silent meditation, and rich music.
+Each Sunday evening, Christ Church offers a service of contemplative prayer and music in the tradition of the Taizé community of France.
+It offers this special service each Sunday evening during this Lenten season with the hope of offering different opportunities for prayer, music, and reflection.

 Schedule subject to change